jordonyang/WordCounter/README.md

 - -l: return the total lines of the operating file
 - -w: return the total words of the operating file
 - -c: return the total characters of the operating file
-- -c: return the total code lines, blank lines and annotation lines of the operating file
+- -a: return the total code lines, blank lines and annotation lines of the operating file

 #### targeting
 parameters for specifying operation